Tampa Aggravated DUI Attorney

-Defense Lawyers for Tampa, FL Aggravated DUI Charges
+Defense Lawyer for Tampa, FL Aggravated DUI Charges

 Certain DUI offenses carry heavier sentences because of the presence of aggravating factors.
 While many of these factors can lead to a conviction of felony DUI, some occur in misdemeanor DUIs that can intensify the penalties.
 Aggravated misdemeanor DUI is the midway between a simple DUI charge and a felony DUI charge.

-Another factor is whether there was property damage to something like a home or car.
+Another factor is whether there was property damage.
 This will lead to a first-degree misdemeanor.
-If the DUI involves the presence of a minor passenger, it can still be classified as a first-degree misdemeanor, as opposed to a felony, if the charge is a first offense DUI.
+If the DUI involves the presence of a minor passenger, it can still be classified as a first-degree misdemeanor, as opposed to a felony, if the charge is a first-offense DUI.

-Finally, some DUI with injury cases can still be processed as a misdemeanor but categorized as aggravated DUI so long as the injuries are not serious.
+Finally, some DUI with injury cases can still be processed as a misdemeanor but categorized as aggravated DUI—if the injuries are not serious.
 If the prosecuting agency determines that the other person's injuries are serious, the DUI charge is subject to be elevated to felony DUI.

 Reducing Impaired Driving Recidivism (RIDR)